rntmc/PayPal/README.md

 The project was deployed at https://cyan-defiant-starfish.cyclic.cloud/, however the PayPal button was not showing up.
-The website will work at localhost:3000 without any issue though.
+The website works at localhost:3000 without any issue though.

 *** Front-end ***